 - Links

-The next best battery powered speakers for this use will be the party size and massive party size JBL Partybox line which won’t get quite as loud as the speaker above but will all have much deeper bass.
-In order from largest to smallest is the $1300 JBL Partybox Ultimate
+The next best battery powered speakers for this use will be the party size and large party size JBL Partybox line which won’t get quite as loud as the speaker above but will all have much deeper bass.
+In order from largest to smallest

-- Positives: Handle and wheels are convenient.
+- Positives: Biggest best sounding speaker with a battery.
+Handle and wheels are convenient.
 Lightshow ability.

 - App: Yes